Ah Hong: Life in the Northern Territory

 When Hong first arrived in the Northern Territory, some time in the 1870s, he first worked in the Top End on the Pine Creek goldfields and then the North Australia Railway before moving to Central Australia as a cook for the crews building the Overland Telegraph.
-He later described witnessing many of the thousands of fellow Chinese immigrants dying in the harsh labor conditions of railway construction.
+He later described witnessing many of the thousands of fellow Chinese immigrants dying in the harsh labour conditions of railway construction.
 Once in Central Australia, he first worked as a cook at Bond Springs Station and then, briefly, as a miner at Arltunga.
 He was also, at some point, engaged by the Winnecke survey party (see: Charles Winnecke).

-In 1892 Hong settled in Alice Springs, then known as Stuart, and established a market garden on Todd Street on what is now the site of Megafauna Central (see: Todd Mall).
+In 1892 Hong settled in Alice Springs, then known as Stuart, and established a market garden on Todd Street on what is now the site of Megafauna Central.
 At his garden Hong grew a variety of vegetables and raised chickens.
 He sold his produce using a horse and cart, travelling as far as Arltunga.
-Walter Smith recalled his visits there and said it was a time of great excitement for him as a boy and that Hong had the best garden in the area; he said that "fresh fruit and vegetables were not a luxury so much as a necessity for good health".
+Walter Smith recalled his visits there and said it was a time of great excitement for him as a boy and that Hong had the best garden in the area; Smith said that "fresh fruit and vegetables were not a luxury so much as a necessity for good health".
 He also said that, because of the distances involved there was a premium on the produce.

 Hong met and married Ranjika, a Western Arrernte woman, and they ran the garden together with the help of Bulabaka, one of Ranjika's three sons from a previous relationship.
 Hong and Ranjika had three children together: Dempsey, Ada and Gloria.
-As children of a mixed marriage they were exposed to significant amount of racism.
+As children of a 'mixed marriage' they were exposed to significant amount of racism.
 Education for his children was important to Hong and he sent his two eldest children, Dempsey and Ada, to school in Oodnadatta (selling his interests in Alice Springs) before the establishment of the first school in Alice Springs in 1914 where the children were taught, by Ida Standley at The Bungalow.

 Following the death of Ranjika in 1918, Hong took his children to China to be cared for by his family there.
 After a year long journey, Hong spent a year there before returning alone to Alice Springs.
 Once in Alice Springs again, Hong established a market garden on a new site, on Gap Road, where he also established an eating house for single men who were welcome to 'roll out their swags' in the garden for the price of a meal and built a large stone oven to become one of the town's first bakers.